pashov/audits/solo/BearCave-security-review.md

 High, as the VRF service provider has control over who wins the game

 **Likelihood:**
-High, as this is there is an incentive for a VRF provider to exploit this and it is not hard to do from his side
+High, as there is an incentive for a VRF provider to exploit this and it is not hard to do from his side

 ## Description